EnterpriseDB/repmgr/README.md

 See also: doc/changes-in-repmgr4.md

 `repmgr` is now implemented as a PostgreSQL extension.
-NOTE: no need to install the extension, this will be done automatically by `repmgr master register`.
+NOTE: no need to install the extension, this will be done automatically by `repmgr primary register`.

 Metadata tables have been revised and are not backwards-compatible with 3.x. (however future DDL updates will be easier as they can be